-This page has Arizona Trail Planning Resources I used when planning my Arizona Trail hike NOBO.
-Compared to other trails, I found the Arizona Trail (AZT) relatively easy where planning was involved.
-The AZT has a great resource in it's community and local trail organization.
+I found the Arizona Trail (AZT) relatively easy compared to other trails where planning was involved.
+The AZT has great resources in its community and local trail organization.

 Table of contents

 I joined the “Arizona Trail Association,” which gave me access to several invaluable tools for planning purposes.
 For a reasonable annual subscription, I was able to access great planning tools.
 These resources included the Databook, Digital Topo Maps, and Avenza Map App.
 Bundle, Gateway Communities, and Trail Angles, to name a few.

 - Guthook’s Application – Download for the Arizona Trail.
 This is an application that has become more and more popular for water and trail reports.
 It is updated in real-time by hikers on the trail.